 - Through Employment: If you are employed, both you and your employer contribute a portion of your salary to the EPF automatically.

-- Self Contribution: For the self-employed or those who want to top up their savings, the EPF allows individuals to contribute up to RM60,000 per year via the Self Contribution scheme.
-Non-employed individuals can also contribute via the EPF i-Saraan program.
+- Self Contribution: For freelancers or those who just want to add to their savings, the EPF allows contributions of up to RM60,000 a year through the Self Contribution scheme.
+Those not employed can also contribute through the EPF i-Saraan initiative.

-The flexibility of the EPF contribution options makes it an attractive choice for both employed and self-employed individuals looking to build their retirement fund.
+The many options to contribute to your EPF makes it a viable plan for both employed and self-employed people to look to build their retirement fund.

-Amanah Saham Bumiputera (ASB) and Amanah Saham Malaysia (ASM)
+Amanah Saham Bumiputera (ASB) & Amanah Saham Malaysia (ASM)

 Returns on ASB and ASM

-ASB is reserved for Bumiputera investors, while ASM is open to non-Bumiputera investors.
-Both funds have consistently delivered decent returns over the years, with ASB offering slightly higher returns for Bumiputera investors.
+6.0 ASB & ASMLTR.
+ASB is reserved for Bumiputera investors while ASM is open to non-Bumiputera investors.
+Both funds have been delivering decent returns but in general, ASB will have slightly higher returns for Bumiputera investors.
+Here’s a table for the returns from the last few years.

 |